-The ELPAC assessment for initials was administered to TK-6th grade students to identify language levels for students who are classified as English Language Learners, providing academic focus, and determining students who meet the reclassification requirements.
-Unfortunately, due to COVID-19 School Closure, Annual ELPAC assessments were not administered in grades K-6th statewide.
-Kindergarten administered ESGI, a local district assessment, in both ELA and Math in October 2019, December 2019, and in September 2019 and February 2020.
-This year, 1st grade administered the NWEA Math assessment in February 2020.
+The ELPAC assessment for initials was administered to TK-6th grade students to identify language levels of students who are classified as English Language Learners and determining which students meet reclassification requirements.
+Unfortunately, due to COVID-19 School Closure, Annual ELPAC assessments were administered to students in 2nd-6th grade during the 20/21 school year.

+Kindergarten administered ESGI, a local district assessment, in both ELA and Math in October 2020, December 2020, March 2021 and